Why Princess Diana ‘Destroyed’ All King Charles’ Watercolor Paintings on Their Honeymoon

-The Prince and Princess of Wales said “I do” on July 29, 1981, in front of 3,500 guests at St. Paul’s Cathedral in London.
-A audience of around 750 million more tuned in from around the world to watch “the wedding of the century.”
+Charles and his first wife said “I do” on July 29, 1981, in front of 3,500 guests at St. Paul’s Cathedral in London.
+An audience of around 750 million more tuned in from around the world to watch “the wedding of the century.”
 Following the pair’s storybook ceremony, they embarked on their honeymoon.
 But that didn’t mirror a fairy tale and things got so bad that Diana ended up “destroying” Charles’ watercolor paintings.

-Where Prince Charles and Princess Diana went on the first leg of their honeymoon
+Where Charles and Princess Diana went on the first leg of their honeymoon

 On Aug.
 1, 1981, the future king and his bride set sail for a 14-day cruise through the Mediterranean and Aegean onboard the Royal Yacht Britannia.
 However, with royal staffers and a crew of more than 200 men on the ship with them, it wasn’t exactly romantic.

 In fact, as Vanity Fair noted, Diana sent a letter to her then-personal secretary Jane Parsons about just that.

 In the letter dated Aug.
 15, 1981, the princess wrote: “The honeymoon was a perfect opportunity to catch up on sleep.”

 Diana became angry and wrecked Charles’ watercolor paintings

 Charles is said to have envisioned a packed itinerary for the couple during their honeymoon that included swimming, sunbathing, reading, painting, and writing thank-you letters.

 “He’d taken along his watercolors, some canvases, and a pile of books by the Afrikaner mystic and writer Laurens van der Post, which he’d hoped he and Diana might share and then discuss in the evenings,” author Penny Junor wrote in her book titled The Duchess.